 Be sure the contact surfaces (top of the jar and underside of the ring) are clean to get a good seal!

 Put them in the canner and keep them covered with at least 1 inch of water.
 Keep the water boiling.
 Process the jars in a boiling-water bath for 15 minutes for pints and 8-ounce jars.
 Times have not been determined for larger sized jars.
 Remember to adjust the time if you are at a different altitude other than sea level!
-Pressure canners work better for tomato sauce and other low acid foods - you'll get less spoilage with a pressure canner.
+Pressure canners work better for tomato sauce and other low acid foods - you will get less spoilage with a Pressure Canner.

 Lift the jars out of the water and let them cool without touching or bumping them in a draft-free place (usually takes overnight) You can then remove the rings if you like, but if you leave them on, at least loosen them quite a bit, so they don't rust in place due to trapped moisture.
 Once the jars are cool, you can check that they are sealed verifying that the lid has been sucked down.
 Just press in the center, gently, with your finger.
 If it pops up and down (often making a popping sound), it is not sealed.
 If you put the jar in the refrigerator right away, you can still use it.
 Some people replace the lid and reprocess the jar, then that's a bit iffy.
 If you heat the contents back up, re-jar them (with a new lid) and the full time in the canner, it's usually ok.